algolia/docsearch/docs/src/behavior.md

 This library will listen to every keystrokes in the search input, query Algolia, and display the results in a dropdown.
 Everything is already configured for you to work with DocSearch.
 Our UI library also exposes configuration options you can use to go even further.
-You will empower Algolia.
+You will discover Algolia.

 ## `appId`